Future Object Detection with Spatiotemporal Transformers

 \section{Introduction}

-Autonomous robots, such as self-driving vehicles, need to make predictions about the future in order to plan safely.
-As a robot executes an action, its surroundings change and this change needs to be estimated in order to gauge the value of the action.
-Several representations for forecasting have been presented in the literature, such as predicting future RGB-values~\cite{mathieu2016deep,ranzato2014video,srivastava2015unsupervised,kalchbrenner2017video}; instance segmentations~\cite{luc2018predicting}; birds-eye view instance segmentations~\cite{hu2021fiery}; and trajectories of seen objects~\cite{styles2020multiple}.
-The latter three tasks involves making predictions about dynamic objects, such as humans, vehicles, or animals.
+Autonomous robots, such as self-driving vehicles, need to make predictions about the future in order to drive safely and efficiently.
+Several forecasting tasks have been presented in the literature, such as predicting future RGB-values~\cite{mathieu2016deep,ranzato2014video,srivastava2015unsupervised,kalchbrenner2017video}; instance segmentations~\cite{luc2018predicting}; birds-eye view instance segmentations~\cite{hu2021fiery}; and trajectories of seen objects~\cite{styles2020multiple}.
+The latter three tasks involve making predictions about dynamic objects, such as humans, vehicles, or animals.
 These tasks require the ability to estimate the dynamics of the scene -- a challenging problem in itself -- and use that for extrapolation~\cite{wu2020future,luc2018predicting,styles2020multiple}.
 Furthermore, the tasks are inherently ambiguous and methods need to present multiple hypotheses.

-One of the core computer vision problems is the detection of objects in images.
-It is challenging to pose this problem in a completely learning based manner and methods long tackled the problem indirectly~\cite{ren2015faster,redmon2017yolo9000,law2018cornernet}, \ie, resorted to surrogate losses and relied on post-processing steps that were not modelled during offline training to make predictions.
-Carion \etal~\cite{carion2020end} were the first to propose a learning formulation and neural network architecture that enabled end-to-end learning of this task.
-Their neural network predicted a set of object hypotheses and a differentiable objective function computed the similarity to the annotations.
-Several works have since then improved these designs for object detection~\cite{zhu2020deformable,meng2021conditional,dai2021up,liu2021wb,gao2021fast} and adapted it for other computer vision tasks, such as multi-object tracking~\cite{meinhardt2021trackformer}; 3D object detection~\cite{misra2021end}; biomedical cell instance segmentation~\cite{prangemeier2020attention}; and visual object tracking~\cite{yan2021learning}.